xergio/discord-guild-notifications/README.md

 # configuration

-You should edit the `tokens.py` file, and you can edit the `conf.py` file. `tokens` file contains tokens (ofc) and api keys for services. `conf` file contains a mix of icons and strings.
+You should rename and edit the `tokens-sample.py` file to `tokens.py`, and you can edit the `conf.py` file. `tokens` file contains tokens (ofc) and api keys for services. `conf` file contains a mix of icons and strings.

 To get your Discord Webhook URL go [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks)